scottgriv/scottgriv/README.md

 # Hi, I'm Scott aka Griv 👋

 I'm a Software Engineer & Architect who is passionate about learning and creating new technologies.
+- I'm constantly learning new languages, frameworks, and approaches.
+- I enjoy traversing across multiple disciplines and fields to come up with creative solutions with my projects.
+- I apply [First Principles](https://en.wikipedia.org/wiki/First_principle) thinking to question every assumption of a problem in order to unlock previously unknown solutions.
-I'm constantly learning new languages, frameworks, and approaches.
-I enjoy traversing across multiple disciplines and fields to come up with creative solutions with my projects.
-I'm also passionate about helping people on Stack Overflow, contributing to the open source community here on GitHub, and teaching people about technology around the Web.
+- I'm also passionate contributing to the open source community on [GitHub](https://github.com/), helping people solve technical problems on [Stack Overflow](https://stackoverflow.com/), and teaching people about technology around the [Web](https://en.wikipedia.org/wiki/World_Wide_Web).

 <h3 align="left"><b>Feel free to reach out to me:</b></h3>
 <p align="left">